 In biochemical terms, if you have cellular deficiencies (vitamins, minerals, antioxidants, hormones) or toxicities (heavy metals, gut pathogens, and more), stimulating the system to work harder, release more neurotransmitters, and make more energy will inevitably lead to a breakdown of your cellular machinery.
 And your mitochondria will be hit the hardest.
 This could happen the first time you PON yourself or it may happen the hundredth time (or more), but eventually, it’s very likely going to happen.

 Side effects of PONs hint at this.
 The most common are headaches, jitteriness, dizziness, withdrawal once you stop taking it, and bad crashes after they wear off.

 This is why there can be no true Performance Optimization without prior Health Optimization, at least over the long term.
-And also why here at Troscriptions our mission is not just to provide “enlightenment cheat codes” (to address the many bottlenecks that will litter your way) but to also provide a robust framework to help you optimize your health overall.
-This framework is called Health Optimization Medicine and Practice Association (HOMeHOPe), a 501c3 non profit company
+And also why here at Troscriptions, our mission is not just to provide “enlightenment cheat codes” (to address the many bottlenecks that will litter your way) but also to provide a robust framework to help you optimize your health overall.
+This framework is called Health Optimization Medicine and Practice (HOMe/HOPe), a 501c3 non profit company

-HOMeHOPe is teaching physicians and healthcare providers how to optimize health rather than treat disease using the science of Metabolomics.
-You can ready more about HOMeHOPeby checking out homehope.org.
+HOMe/HOPe is teaching physicians and healthcare providers how to optimize health rather than treat disease using the science of metabolomics.
+You can learn moreby checking out homehope.org.